sajoor-azure/Linux_Basics/README.md

-This github is to save the linux comands may need for future.
+Here are the few basic linux commands for admin purpose: